AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/add-frame-asset-to-connected-project.md

 1. Click **Submit**.

-The asset will appear in the location chosen, and the task status updates accordingly.
+The asset appears in the location chosen, and the task status updates accordingly.